We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

 What you need from your coach will help determine what type of pricing model is best for you.
 For example, if you’re simply looking for answers to questions and some validation of the things you’re already doing, then a one-time fee could work for you.

 Many fee-based financial planners offer this type of service, while most financial coaches work more with people who are looking for support in changing financial habits and learning about the basics of money.

 How do I Find a Financial Coach?

-Use the Wealthtender Financial Coach Directory to find the best financial coach for your individual needs and based on what’s most important to you.
+The Wealthtender Financial Coach Directory can help you find the best financial coach for your individual needs and based on what’s most important to you.

 You’ll be able to choose from a diverse group of financial coaches who offer their unique perspectives and life experiences to help clients improve their financial well-being.